 MATH 025 ELEMENTARY ALGEBRA (3-0-0)(F,S,SU).
 Brief review of arithmetic operations and their properties.
 Positive integer exponents, variables, algebraic expressions, solution of linear equations, definition of absolute value.
 Expansion of product of two binomials, factorization of quadratics, solution of quadratic equations by factoring.
 Two-dimensional Cartesian coordinate systems, slope, equations of lines, solution of 2-by-2 linear systems.
 Simple “word problems.”

 MATH 108 INTERMEDIATE ALGEBRA (3-0-3)(F,S,SU).
 Radicals, negative and rational exponents, completing the square, quadratic formula.
 Linear and quadratic inequalities (including absolute value); simple systems of equations and inequalities.
 Multiplication of polynomials; basic factorization techniques.
 Manipulation of rational expressions, compound fractions, rationalization of denominator (or numerator).
 Introduction to the concept of function, graphs of functions and equations.
 Introduction to exponential and logarithmic expressions.
 Math 108 is NOT a FM course, and cannot be taken for credit after any MATH course numbered MATH 143 or higher.
 PREREQ: MATH 25 or satisfactory placement score.

-MATH 123 QUANTITATIVE REASONING (3-0-3)(F,S,SU)(FM).
+MATH 123 MATH IN MODERN SOCIETY (3-0-3)(F,S,SU)(FM).
 Survey of quantitative reasoning topics including deductive and inductive reasoning, benchmarks, and sense of scale.
 Topics will be applied in a conceptual way to interpretation of graphical information, descriptive and inferential statistics, elementary probability, and exponential growth.
 PREREQ: MATH 25 or satisfactory placement score.

 MATH 144 PRECALCULUS II: TRIGONOMETRIC FUNCTIONS (2-0-2)(F,S,SU).
 Right-triangle and circular function approaches to trigonometry.
 Trigonometric identities.
 Graphs of trigonometric functions; amplitude, frequency, phase shift.
 Inverse trigonometric functions and their graphs.
 Polar coordinates and polar representations of complex numbers.
 PRE/COREQ: MATH 143 or MATH 149 or satisfactory placement score.

 MATH 157 NUMBER AND OPERATIONS FOR TEACHERS (4-0-4)(F,S,SU).
 Laboratory-based course that addresses number meanings, representations, operations, algorithms, and properties.
 Interpreting mathematical reasoning and developing non-standard algorithms are central themes.
 PREREQ: MATH 108 or satisfactory placement score.